Oba you save the link to your gadget?

 Why simplicity?
 Because in a world teeming with “Blogs, Podcasts, Videos, Ebooks, Webinars (and More)” — as the subtitle of Handley and Chapman’s book explains — brevity isn’t a luxury; it’s a necessity.

-So if you want to engage your small online business audience, inspire them to action, and ultimately (pregnant pause) sell, the most fundamental question you can ask is, “How do I keep it simple?”
+So if you want to engage your business audience, inspire them to action, and ultimately (pregnant pause) sell, the most fundamental question you can ask is, “How do I keep it simple?”

 To that end, here are nine simple steps for writing simple copy that, simply put, sells.

 Throughout your copy, you need to focus on how your product or service is uniquely able solve people’s problems or make their lives better and most of all simple.
 Think like a customer and ask “What’s in it for me?”